Mosque in Abuja © Kipp Jones

-*There is currently a high terrorism threat in Nigeria, with numerous attacks and kidnappings blamed on Boko Haram and ISHWA (allied with ISIL), particularly in the northern and middle belt states.
+*There is currently a high terrorism threat in Nigeria, particularly in the northern and middle belt states.
 Many governments have issued serious travel warnings for parts of the country.
 Travellers are advised to inform themselves on the situation and to take note of travel warnings from official government sources before visiting Nigeria.